 Committee We Work With

-As part of the NGO community, we serve as an Executive Committee member of the NGO Committee on the Status of Women, New York (NGO CSW/NY) as its Vice Chair and Co-chair the Young Professionals Subcommittee.
+As part of the NGO community, we serve as Vice Chair of the NGO Committee on the Status of Women, New York (NGO CSW/NY) and Co-chair of the Young Professionals Subcommittee.

 For news related to Gender Equality and Women’s Empowerment, click here.